Kamo29/TinkerCAD-Arduino-/README.md

 # TinkerCAD-Arduino-
-Arduino code done in school under IoT
+Arduino code done in school under IoT, code is done in C++